Selective and efficient quantum process tomography for non-trace preserving maps: a superconducting quantum processor implementation: Results and Discussion

 \section{Results and Discussion}

-In this section we will show the main experimental results from the reconstruction method for two dimensions: $d=3$ and $d=6$, corresponding to the power of prime dimension and the arbitrary dimension of the method, respectively.
-In the case of the $d=6$ we also explore the selective and efficient properties of the method.
+In this section we will show the main experimental results that were obtained when using the SEQPT method in the reconstruction of non trace-preserving quantum maps.
+They correspond to quantum circuits with losses for two different dimensions: $d=3$ (power of prime dimension) and $d=6$ (non trivial example of arbitrary dimension).
+In the case of the $d=6$ we also explore, in detail, the selective and efficient properties of the method.